January 31, 2018 Weather Forecast

 South Point

+Today: A 30 percent chance of showers, mainly after noon.
+Mostly sunny, with a high near 79.
+Light southeast wind becoming east southeast 5 to 9 mph in the morning.

-Overnight: Scattered showers, mainly after 4am.
-Widespread haze.
-Mostly cloudy, with a low around 66.
-West southwest wind around 7 mph.
-Chance of precipitation is 30%.
+Tonight: A 40 percent chance of showers, mainly after midnight.
+Partly cloudy, with a low around 70.
+Breezy, with an east northeast wind 9 to 15 mph, with gusts as high as 18 mph.
+New precipitation amounts between a tenth and quarter of an inch possible.

-Wednesday: Scattered showers.
-Widespread haze.
-Partly sunny, with a high near 82.
-Southeast wind around 9 mph.
-Chance of precipitation is 30%.
+Thursday: A 50 percent chance of showers.
+Mostly cloudy, with a high near 79.
+Breezy, with an east wind 15 to 18 mph, with gusts as high as 23 mph.
 New precipitation amounts of less than a tenth of an inch possible.

-Wednesday Night: Scattered showers.
-Mostly cloudy, with a low around 70.
-East southeast wind around 8 mph.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.

 Puna

+Today: A 30 percent chance of showers, mainly after noon.
+Partly sunny, with a high near 78.
+Southwest wind 7 to 13 mph becoming south southeast in the afternoon.

-Overnight: Scattered showers, mainly after 4am.
-Widespread haze.
-Mostly cloudy, with a low around 61.
-South southwest wind around 6 mph.
-Chance of precipitation is 50%.
+Tonight: A 40 percent chance of showers.
+Mostly cloudy, with a low around 62.
+South southwest wind 6 to 10 mph.

-Wednesday: Scattered showers.
-Widespread haze.
-Mostly cloudy, with a high near 77.
-South wind around 11 mph.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.

-Wednesday Night: Showers likely.
-Widespread haze.
-Mostly cloudy, with a low around 65.
-South wind around 8 mph.
-Chance of precipitation is 60%.
 New precipitation amounts between a tenth and quarter of an inch possible.

+Thursday: A 50 percent chance of showers.
+Mostly cloudy, with a high near 78.
+Breezy, with a south wind 10 to 15 mph, with gusts as high as 21 mph.
+New precipitation amounts between a quarter and half of an inch possible.

 Waikoloa